Tarbetu/tarlox/README.md

 ### About Paralelism

 Sometimes the program goes into a deadlock while playing around with variables.
-The behaviour is not consistent, so I can't reproduce and it's not common, and the interpreter may execute the same code without no issue.
+The behaviour is not consistent, so I can't reproduce.
+It's not common, and the interpreter may execute the same code without no issue.

 ### Direct call on Lambda